 Experts have said it over and over - you can’t be too careful when it comes to Microservices adoption.
 And according to Microservices.io’s Chris Richardson, there are antipatterns to avoid when it comes to adoption.

-Many organizations around the world are considering taking a technological leap by utilizing a microservices architecture.
+Many organisations around the world are considering taking a technological leap by utilising a microservices architecture.
 In a survey by O’Reilly on microservices adoption in 2020, over 61% say that they have been using some form of microservices for a year or more.
 Add this to the fact that the microservices market is projected to grow to $8 billion by 2026.

 There’s no denying that we would be seeing more and more companies implementing microservices in the future.
 However, according to Chris Richardson, microservices aren’t the be-all, end-all solution that will work for everyone.